 Make sure to check out the source of the water – most likely where it’s name comes from as it really does look like a crab cooker!

 Travertine Hot Springs

-If you make it past June Lake up towards Bridgeport, our favorite hot spring is Travertine Hot Springs.
+If you make it past June Lake up towards Bridgeport, our favorite hot spring in the Eastern Sierra area is Travertine Hot Springs.
 Here you can bathe in a variety of hot springs while soaking up spectacular views of the Sierras.
 There are multiple pools here with some being super hot and some just a little cooler!

 The hike to the springs is short, making this an easily accessible hot springs for the entire family.
 These springs are popular with a range of people.
 You will see park rangers, campers, couples and families here although many might be observing clothing optional so prepare the children for this in advance.
 If you stay too long, no worries, there are even pit toilets here.

 Another hot spring near Bridgeport is Buckeye Hot Springs.
 This one is a bit more secluded due to having to hike down from the parking area to the actual springs.
 We didn’t make it to this one, but I am leaving it on the list because by all accounts this hot springs is really the most epic of them all!

 From what I hear, the hike down isn’t too bad, but it definitely feels worse on the way back up after a relaxing soak.